omerbenamram/py-expander/README.md

 Or for uTorrent:

     Options -> Advanced -> Run Program
-    When download is finished, run: ""
+    When download is finished, run (Change paths accordingly):
+	'C:\Python27\pythonw.exe D:\Projects\py-expander\src\pyexpander\torrent_handler.py "%D" "%F"'

+	Important: Be sure to use different folders for new downloads and completed downloads, or else pyexpander won't work.

 * Make sure that the transmission user can run `pyexpand`.
 If not: